 3.2 Participants in the strong-argument group hear a taped message that includes an argument describing statistics and data (e.g., the policy led to greater standardized achievement test when implemented at other universities) supporting the policy change.
 In the weak-argument group, the argument relies on personal opinion and anecdotes (e.g., a friend of the author took the exam enforced by the policy and now has a prestigious academic position) to support the policy change.

-3.3 Participants in the high-source expertise group are told that the tape they are about to hear was prepared by the Carnegie Commision on Higher Education, chaired by a professor of education at Princeton University.
+3.3 Participants in the high-source expertise group are told that the tape they are about to hear was prepared by the Carnegie Commission on Higher Education, chaired by a professor of education at Princeton University.
 In the low-source expertise group, participants are told that the message was prepared by a class at a local high school.

-5. Ask participants to rate on a 1 = do not agree at all to 11 = agree completely scale the extent to which they agree with the statement promoting the implementation of the comprehensive exam (In the original study, participants were also asked to respond to how “good/bad”, “beneficial/harmful”, “beneficial/harmful”, “unfavorable/favorable” they thought the exam was on a 1-9 scale).
-All responses were standardized and then averaged to form one composite “agreement” measure.
+5. Ask participants to rate on a scale the extent to which they agree with the statement promoting the implementation of the comprehensive exam (1 = Do not agree at all to 11 = Agree completely).
+Later, standardize the responses and then average them to form one composite “agreement” measure.

 5.1 To maintain the cover story of “accessing the quality of taped recordings”, also ask them to rate the speaker’s voice quality, the quality of their delivery, and the level of enthusiasm.
 These ratings are not used in any statistical tests.